katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan1/WEP1.rst

    (e.g. "DataStructures/queues.rst").

-Determine if the number of cards entered by the user is valid before drawing that number of cards.
+Determine if the name entered by the user is not empty before saying hello to that person.

 Section 1: Parsons Problem